wagtail/rfcs/text/045-workflow.md

 Workflows are configured in Wagtail by an administrator.
 Each workflow has a name and a sequence of steps.

 Workflows are triggered when a user clicks the "Submit for Review" action in the page editor.
 This creates a "workflow state" object and starts the first step in the workflow.

 The steps in the workflow must be completed in the same order as defined by the administrator.
-When the workflow is completed, the page is published.
+When the last step in the workflow is completed successfully, the workflow closes with "successful" status and the page is published.

+If any task in the workflow completes with "rejected" status, the workflow is cancelled.
+The author will be able to view the reason for this rejection when they next visit the edit view, then can make any changes and resubmit.
+This behaviour could be overridden by custom task types do something else such as go back and repeat a previous task for example.

 Wagtail finds the workflow to use from the closest ancestor page that has a workflow associated with it.
 Out of the box, the "Root" page in Wagtail has the "Default" workflow linked with it, so this will be used in any section that hasn't got a more specific workflow assigned to it.